-The consolidated financial statements of the Company are prepared in accordance withthe provisions of Section 129 of the Act 2013 read with the Companies (Accounts) Rules2014 and Regulation 33 of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 (LODR) along with a separate statement containing the salient featuresof the financial performance of subsidiaries / associates in the prescribed form.
-Theaudited consolidated financial statements together with Auditor's Report forms part of theAnnual Report.
+The consolidated financial statements of the Company are prepared in accordance withthe provisions of Section 129 of the Act read with the Companies (Accounts) Rules 2014and Regulation 33 of SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 (Listing Regulations) along with a separate statement containing the salient featuresof the financial performance of subsidiaries / associates in the prescribed form.
+Theaudited consolidated financial statements together with Auditors' Report forms part of theAnnual Report.

-The audited financial statements of the subsidiary companies will be made available tothe Shareholders on receipt of a request from any Shareholder of the Company and it hasalso been placed on the website of the Company.
-This will also be available for inspectionby the Shareholders at the Registered Office during the business hours as mentioned in theNotice of AGM.
+The audited financial statements of the subsidiary companies will be made available tothe shareholders on receipt of a request from any Shareholder and it has also been placedon the website of the Company.
+This will also be available for inspection by theshareholders at the Registered Office during the business hours as mentioned in the Noticeof AGM.